-As many of will you know by now, I’m like a magnet for these beautiful Pushkin Collection books from Pushkin Press.
-Last year I bought Subtly Worded, a collection of short stories by Teffi (a pen name for the Russian author, Nadezhda Alexandrovna Lokhvitskaya).
-I was planning to post this review in August to link up with Biblibio’s Women in Translation event, but I accidentally pressed ‘publish’ while drafting it yesterday!
-My #WITMonth has started a little early.
+Last year I bought Subtly Worded, a collection of short stories by Teffi (a pen name for the Russian author, Nadezhda Alexandrovna Lokhvitskaya), published by Pushkin Press as part of their Pushkin Collection series.
+I had been planning to post this review in August to link up with Biblibio’s Women in Translation event, but I accidentally pressed ‘publish’ while drafting it yesterday!
+Consequently, my #WITMonth has started a little early…

 Teffi was born in 1872 into an esteemed and cultured St Petersburg family.
 During her literary career she wrote satirical articles and plays, but by the age of 40 she was publishing mostly short stories.
 In 1919, in the midst of the Russian Civil War, Teffi left Russia for Europe, eventually settling in Paris where she became a prominent figure in the émigré literary circles.